Yovani Hernandez

 VirtualAvailable

-I am a compassionate, collaborative therapist who helps individuals and couples reach their therapy goals using evidence-based approaches such as Cognitive Behavioral Therapy and Emotion-Focused Therapy, along with other integrative techniques tailored to each client’s needs.
-I focus on educating and guiding clients toward healthier coping skills, improved communication, stronger emotional awareness, balanced routines, and more fulfilling relationships.
-My approach is direct yet supportive and solution-focused, offering practical tools and guidance so clients feel empowered, confident, and supported throughout their therapeutic journey.
+I am a compassionate, collaborative therapist who supports individuals and couples in achieving their therapy goals using evidence-based approaches such as Cognitive Behavioral Therapy (CBT) and Emotion-Focused Therapy, along with integrative techniques tailored to each client’s needs.
+I focus on helping clients develop healthier coping skills, improve communication, strengthen emotional awareness, establish balanced routines, and cultivate more fulfilling relationships.
+My work also emphasizes fostering self-compassion, assertiveness, confidence, and positive perspectives on life circumstances.
+My approach is direct yet supportive, solution-focused, and grounded in practical tools and guidance, empowering clients to feel confident and supported throughout their therapeutic journey.
+I bring my genuine self, professional knowledge, and years of experience to create a trusting, collaborative relationship where both client and therapist can feel confident in working together.

 Get to know me